gurongzhang/DAT505-GitHub/Session7/README.md

 #### In this demo, I moved the position of the 'eye' from (0,0) to (30,10) and made the new 'eye' still follow the mouse.
 ![S7-MyExamples-00-homeworkdemo00](/Session7/(README)pictures/pic-11.png "S7-MyExamples-00-homeworkdemo00")
 ### Knowledge Points
-1. I already explain my solution before, so I break my whole processes into several parts:
+1. I already explained my solution before, so I broke my whole processes into several parts:
-   1. I check the origin of the screen mouse coordinate system and the 3D world coordinate system:
+   1. I checked the **origin** of the s*creen mouse coordinate system* and the *3D world coordinate system*:
       ![S7-MyExamples-00-homeworkdemo01](/Session7/(README)pictures/pic-12.png "S7-MyExamples-00-homeworkdemo01")
       by printing the console for *event.clientX,event.clientY*:
       ```javascript